Winter weather in Madeira

 On Sunday, December 30, we stayed in Funchal, but we went to the higher parts of the city – San Martinho area.

-Northern areas of Funchal are usually slightly colder than the areas located on the southern coast.
+Northern areas of Funchal are usually slightly colder than the areas located directly on the southern coast.

 Unfortunately, New Year’s Eve 2018/2019, as well as Christmas Eve 2018, were days with the worst weather…

 The mood was not as good as last time.
 Many tourists came to Madeira especially for the fireworks show, but the weather was so bad, that everyone who could, stayed indoors.
 It rained heavily and it was windy.

 In the late afternoon, the boats started arriving in Funchal and queuing up for the show, but the weather wasn’t improving…